smashit-games/smashit-games.github.io/README.md

 pnpm install
 ```

-Serve with hot reload at <http://localhost:5173>.
+Serve with hot reload at <http://localhost:5173> by default.

 ```bash
 pnpm run dev